LEAD COLLECTIVELY

 These collectives are designed to move beyond traditional models of professional learning by combining collective inquiry, structured protocols, and evidence of impact, which are all rooted in the belief that collective leadership drives system improvement.

 Each ILC is formed around a key theme, drawn from data surfaced by school and system leaders.
-These themes reflect real, persistent challenges, such as equity, belonging, Tier 1 instruction, or grading practices, and serve as the foundation for deep, focused learning and leadership development.
+These themes reflect real, persistent challenges, such as equity, belonging, Tier 1 instruction, or grading practices, and serve as the foundation for deep, focused learning and leadership development, and are based on nearly one thousand surveys using exit tickets and Mentimeter.

 Who Participates?